-LEGISLATIVE ASSEMBLY OF SASKATCHEWAN March 20, 2001
+Tuesday, March 20, 2001

-The Assembly met at 2:30 p.m.
+2:30 p.m.

-The Speaker: - I wish to inform the Assembly that I have received a communication from the private secretary to Her Honour the Lieutenant Governor stating that Her Honour will open the second session of the twenty-fourth legislature at 2:30 p.m. today, the 20th day of March, 2001.
+The Speaker informed the Assembly that he had received a communication from the Private Secretary to Her Honour the Lieutenant Governor stating that Her Honour would open the Session at 2:30 p.m. today, Tuesday, the 20th day of March, 2001.